 Ingredients used in supplement production may be produced in countries with poor quality control standards.
 We have seen this be an issue with inadvertent contamination in finished products many times.
 In the United States, the Food and Drug Administration (FDA) does not require testing for inadvertent contamination of banned substances in ingredients.

 Informed Sport performs a Raw Material Supplier Assessment to confirm the manufacturer has a vendor qualification program in place.
 The vendor qualification program must include a process to identify whether the supplier produces or handles banned substances.

 To safeguard your career and reputation, it is important that any supplement you are providing, or taking, has been tested by a third-party testing and certification programme.
 Sports nutrition supplements brands can trust their certified product(s) have been robustly tested to the highest of standards.
-Athletes can confirm a product batch has been tested by searching by batch number, product name or brand name on Informed-Sport.com.
-All certified products, along with tested batch numbers, are listed on the Informed-Sport.com.
+Athletes can confirm a product batch has been tested by searching by batch number, product name, or brand name on Informed-Sport.com.
+All certified products, along with tested batch numbers, are listed on Informed-Sport.com.